 1956 Peter Ustinov writes and is featured in Romanoff and Juliet.
 This comedy will play at London's Piccadilly Theatre for 47 weeks.

 1971 Stephen Schwartz's musical Godspell opens Off Broadway at the Cherry Lane Theatre tonight.
 Three months later, it moves to the Promenade Theatre.
 All told, the show, which stars Lamar Alford as the up-to-date son of God, plays 2,124 performances.
 Godspell will make its Broadway debut in 1976.

+1985 Librettist and director Abram Solman Borowitz, better known as Abe Burrows, dies today at the age of 74.
+Best known for his work with composer-lyricist Frank Loesser on Guys and Dolls and How to Succeed in Business Without Really Trying, he also penned the books for Silk Stockings and Can-Can.
 2005 Frank Gorshin, 72, the actor, comedian and impressionist known for playing the frisky Riddler in the 1960s TV series "Batman," and George Burns in the solo play Say Goodnight, Gracie (for which he won the Outer Critics Circle Award), dies after a battle with lung cancer, emphysema and pneumonia.
 He also starred on Broadway in the short-lived musical Jimmy, about NY Mayor Jimmy Walker.

 2006 Cy Feuer, the legendary Broadway producer and director whose credits, with late partner Ernest H. Martin, included Guys and Dolls and How to Succeed in Business Without Really Trying dies at home in Manhattan at age 95.